TinkerTools/tinker-hp/GPU/build.md

     be sure that your library is being compiled in the correct precision

   - `2decomp_fft_rebuild_single` ;
-    Same as previous target but excpet from the precision's construct which happen here to in single.
+    Same as previous target but except for the precision's construct which happen here to be in single.
 There is only two precision modes for 2decomp_fft Library.
 Tinker mixed precision building requires 2decomp_fft single precision library.

   - `thrust_lib_rebuild` ;
     [Re]Build the wrapper on CUDA thrust library